GOAT42069/LuaMani/readme.md

   1. **LuaMani** injection tool (comming soon)

-  2. **SteamTools**The most popular tool to inject and compile these game files into **Steam** is [SteamTools](steamtools.net), there are concerns about it being unsafe so use it carefully or look into alternative   injection tools.
+  2. **SteamTools**The most popular tool to inject and compile these game files into **Steam** is SteamTools at (steamtools.net), there are concerns about it being unsafe so use it carefully or look into alternative   injection tools.

   3. **GreenLuma**